ecoinfAEET/2025_30DayMapChallenge/2025_30DayMapChallenge_files/15_Fire/firesMap.md

 muni$area_ha<-st_area(muni)/10000 # calculate municipalities area in ha attributes(muni$area_ha)<-NULL  # remove ha attribute from the col
 ```
+### Data preparation

-Intersect the fire layer with the spatial polygon layer that you're interested, in our case Spanish municipalities:
+Intersect the fire layer with the spatial polygon layer that you're interested, in our case Spanish municipalities.

 ```r
 # it could take some time to do it depending on your computer, be patient!